The Transform Section Overview

 Output Results of the Lookup Tables

-The Lookup tables are read out via Mapping nodes (with the function: get(table, key[, fallback]open in new window)and then passed on via Group nodes to Variable nodes, which then can be used in the Write section.
+The Lookup tables are read out via Mapping nodes (with the function: get(table, key[, fallback])and then passed on via Group nodes to Variable nodes, which then can be used in the Write section.